kralicekgamer/bgmapeditor/README.md

 - Lot of thanks to nmzi

 ## Install
+- YOU NEED INSTALL STRAWBERRY PERL download and install it on https://strawberryperl.com/
 - Download zip of code or download lasted relese
 - Run wizard.exe for wizard install.